-Level 1: This training is designed for all members of staff to give them an awareness of what safeguarding is, forms of abuse, and how to report any concerns they may have.
+Level 1: This training is delivered via an e-learning format and designed for all members of staff to give them an awareness of what safeguarding is, forms of abuse, and how to report any concerns they may have.

 Level 2: This training is aimed at those employees who have a role that involves direct contact with children and adults at risk.